niklaushirt/ibm-aiops-deployer/README.md

 ✅ Open the links in a Private/Incognito window and select proceed

-✅ In Chrome you can type `thisisunsafe`  when on the `Your connection is not private` page.
+✅ Or in Chrome you can type `thisisunsafe`  when on the `Your connection is not private` page.
 There is no visual feedback but if you type it correctly the page will then load.

 </details>